 superimposes over our spirit to give us a one-to-one correspondence between

-our inner person and our outer person.
+the inner person and the outer person.
 For instance, if we lived faithfully as

-Christians throughout most of our lives, our resurrected bodies will reflect
+Christians throughout most of our lives, our resurrected body will reflect

-that, but if we were saved on our deathbed, our resurrected bodies will
+that, but if we were saved on our deathbed, our resurrected body will

-reflect that too.
+reflect that also.
 The same will be true for the resurrection of the wicked,

-such as psychopaths, who can now walk among us undetected, but God will give
+such as psychopaths, who walk among us undetected; God will give

 him a body that will perfectly reflect his spirit, revealing him to be a

 monster.
-Our spirit and our bodies are unique entities in this life, but God
+Our spirit and our body are unique entities in this life, but God

 intends to join the two, being the reason Paul called it a spiritual body